 This course introduces students to network design processes using two examples; a large stadium enterprise network and a medium-sized film company network.
 Students follow a standard design process to expand and upgrade each network, which includes requirements gathering, proof-of-concept, and project management.
 Lifecycle services, including upgrades, competitive analyses, and system integration, are presented in the context of pre-sale support.
 In addition to the Packet Tracer and lab exercises found in the previous courses, there are many pen-and-paper and role laying exercises that students complete while developing their network upgrade proposals.

-CIST 2451 - Cisco Network Fundamentals (4)
+CIST 2451 - Introduction to Networks - CISCO (version 202014L (4)